vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 --key '<i>path to key file</i>'/<i>key_file_name</i>.pem</pre>

 <a name="registry"></a>
-### `docker-insecure-registry` ###
+### `insecure-registry` ###

 Short name: `--dir`

 If your Docker environment stores Docker images in an insecure private registry server, you must configure virtual container hosts to connect to this private registry server when you deploy them.
 An insecure  private registry server is a private registry server that is secured by self-signed certificates rather than by TLS.
-You authorize connections from a virtual container host to an insecure private registry server by setting the URL of a registry server in the `docker-insecure-registry` option.
+You authorize connections from a virtual container host to an insecure private registry server by setting the URL of a registry server in the `insecure-registry` option.
 If the registry server listens on a specific port, add the port number to the URL.

-You can specify `docker-insecure-registry` multiple times to allow connections from the virtual container host to multiple insecure  private registry servers.
+You can specify `insecure-registry` multiple times to allow connections from the virtual container host to multiple insecure  private registry servers.

-<pre>--docker-insecure-registry <i>registry_URL_1</i>
+<pre>--insecure-registry <i>registry_URL_1</i>
---docker-insecure-registry <i>registry_URL_2</i>:<i>port_number</i></pre>
+--insecure-registry <i>registry_URL_2</i>:<i>port_number</i></pre>

 **NOTE**: The current builds of vSphere Integrated Containers do not yet support private registry servers that you secure by using TLS certificates.